waseemh/waseemh.github.io_F/_posts/2014-09-15-virtualized-web-automation-stack.md

 ## Installing headless browser (Firefox or Chrome)

 Since containers don't have a display (SSH access only), we will launch browsers in headless mode during automated tests.
 It means that browsers will run on a fake display, using xfvb as a display server.
-No worries, we are not testing any fake browsers.
+No worries, we are not running tests on fake browsers.
 We are only using an X-Server which doesn't produce any output.

 Below installations should be done on all containers, since they will launch the browsers.